-On November 10, 2021, TIP's Board of Directors, upon the proposal of the Chairperson of the Board of Directors, in consultation with the Vice-Chairperson and Chief Executive Officer, approved the "Shareholder and Stakeholder Communication Policy" (the "Communication Policy").
+On November 10, 2021, TIP's Board of Directors, upon the proposal of the Chairperson of the Board of Directors, in consultation with the Vice-Chairperson and Chief Executive Officer, approved the "Shareholder and significant Stakeholder Communication Policy" (the "Communication Policy").

-This Dialogue Policy seeks to encourage dialogue of TIP with the Shareholders and other Significant Stakeholders (the "Dialogue") in engagement processes, so as to listen to their proposals and opinions and provide the consequent answers and clarifications.
-The Communication Policy has been developed in accordance with the principles of transparency, equal treatment, timeliness, compliance and corporate purpose, and states that Communication will, as a rule, relate to the following topics:
+This vive Dialogue Policy seeks to encourage dialogue of TIP with the Shareholders and other Significant Stakeholders (the "Dialogue") in engagement processes, so as to listen to their proposals and opinions and provide the consequent answers and clarifications.
+The Dialogue Policy has been developed in accordance with the principles of transparency, equal treatment, timeliness, compliance and corporate purpose, and states that Dialogue will, as a rule, relate to the following topics:

-- TIP's pursuit of sustainable success; - transactions entered into by TIP or its subsidiaries of strategic, economic, capital or financial significance for TIP; - general operating performance, the financial statements and other results for the period; - TIP's corporate governance and the remuneration of Directors and Senior Executives; - the Internal Control and Risk Management System; - share performance; - buyback programs;
+- TIP's pursuit of sustainable success; - transactions entered into by TIP or its subsidiaries of strategic, economic, capital or financial significance for TIP; - general operating performance, the financial statements and other results for the period;

+- TIP's corporate governance and the remuneration of directors and executives with strategic responsibility;

+- the internal control and risk management system;

+- share performance;

+- buyback programs;

 - dividend policy.

-The corporate body responsible for managing Communication is the Board of Directors, which has the function of directing, overseeing and monitoring the Communication Policy and its implementation.
+The corporate body responsible for managing Dialogue is the Board of Directors, which has the function of directing, overseeing and monitoring the Dialogue Policy and its implementation.
 Operational aspects are, however, managed by the Vice-Chairperson and Chief Executive Officer, who also acts as the Investor Relator.

-For a description of the procedures for carrying out Communication, please refer to Article 5 of the Communication Policy, the full text of which is available in the Corporate Governance section of the Company's website.
+For a description of the procedures for carrying out Dialogue, please refer to Article 5 of the Communication Policy, the full text of which is available in the Corporate Governance section of the Company's website.